 Check out these blush tips for applying blush the correct way based on your face shape.
 You should take your bone structure into consideration prior to applying your blush!

 Try It: Almay Powder Blush

-If you choose to use highlighter, apply it now after your base makeup look has been applied.
-Highlighters come in a variety of formats, such as creams, powders, liquids or sticks.
+If you choose to use a highlighter, apply it now after your base makeup look has been applied.
+Highlighters come in a variety of formats, such as creams, powders, liquids, or sticks.
 If you are in a rush, you can mix a liquid highlighter with your foundation.
-Choose your desired formula and intensity and apply to the high points of your face.
+Choose your desired formula and intensity and apply it to the high points of your face.

 Now we move onto the eyes.
 Please note that some people like to start their entire makeup routine with the eyes.
 In case there is any transfer to other parts of your face during application, you can clean up the makeup transfer without compromising the makeup underneath.
 Feel free to do what works best for your makeup look!